 I have used all three for many months and to this date, I still love em and recommend them to all my tiling buddies.

-Heck I’d yell it from the rooftops but that would get me arrested so I’ll share it online instead, it’s the next best thing.
+Heck I’d yell it from the rooftops but that would get me arrested so I’ll dial it back and share it online instead, it’s the next best thing.

 The Top 3 Best Knee Pads for Tiling

 I know your a busy professional so for your benefit, I will cut right to the chase.

 Below are the best knee pads for tiling I have found in my extensive on-site testing and day to day use.

 If you want to know more keep reading, otherwise click one image that will take you to the best price link of your selected pair of tiling knee pads.